machinezone/IXWebSocket/README.md

 ### Windows note

-On Windows, to use the network system, you need to initialize it, once with *WSAStartup()*, and cleaned up with *WSACleanup()*.
-We have helpers for that which you can use.
+To use the network system on Windows, you need to initialize it once with *WSAStartup()* and clean it up with *WSACleanup()*.
+We have helpers for that which you can use, see below.
 This init would typically take place in your main function.

 ```
 #include <ixwebsocket/IXNetSystem.h>